HEPData/hepdata/INSTALL.rst

    CFG_DATADIR = '/Users/watt/tmp/hepdata/data'

 An example file ``hepdata/config_local.local.py`` is provided, which can be copied to ``hepdata/config_local.py``.
-Replace the CFG_TMPDIR and CFG_DATADIR directory values a suitable path for your system.
+Replace the CFG_TMPDIR and CFG_DATADIR directory values with a suitable path for your system.

 With ``TESTING=True`` emails will be output to the terminal, but links are suppressed preventing some functionality such as clicking on confirmation links when a new user is created (see